lucasanuge/Wine_Analysis/README.md

 # Purpose
-The purpose of this analysis is to figure out which independent variables in the dataset that contributes to the quality of wine.
+The purpose of this analysis is to figure out which independent variables in the dataset that can be use to predict the quality of a bottle of wine.